-1.6 FIELD CONDITIONS
+1.5 FIELD CONDITIONS

-- A. Apply paints only when temperature of surfaces to be painted and ambient air temperatures are between 50 and 95 deg F. - B. Do not apply paints in snow, rain, fog, or mist; when relative humidity exceeds 85 percent; at temperatures less than 5 deg F above the dew point; or to damp or wet surfaces.
+- A. Apply paints only when temperature of surfaces to be painted and ambient air temperatures are between 50 and 95 deg F. - B. Do not apply paints when relative humidity exceeds 85 percent; at temperatures less than 5 deg F above the dew point; or to damp or wet surfaces.

-2.1 PAINT, GENERAL
+2.1 MANUFACTURERS